DenisLay/MordaCommander-2.0/README.md

 #A simple file explorer like Total Commander

-#Download archive "MordaCommander 2.0.rar"(project there)
+#Download archive "MordaCommander 2.2.rar"(project there)

-#Functions: open files and folders, coping files/folders, moving files/folders, make directories, delete and changing local drives.
+#In version 2.2 you can: create/open/copy/move/delete files and folders and changing local drives.
+Program see even flash-drives or your phone.